NicholasBuse/sublime_DeleteBlankLines/README.md

 Description
 ------------------

-This is a [Sublime Text](http://www.sublimetext.com/ ) plugiin that deletes blank (or surplus blank) lines from a selection
+This is a [Sublime Text](http://www.sublimetext.com/ ) plug-in that deletes blank (or surplus blank) lines from a selection

 Shortcut Keys
 ------------------